Frequently Asked Questions

 Many of our incoming students have AP credit for Math, Chemistry, English, and/or Physics.
 If you received AP Chemistry credit, please note the instructions on our webpage for required chemistry classes.
-More generally, you should look at the BYU website explaining AP credit, or if you have not yet started BYU you can talk to the Advisement Center for the College of Engineering.
+More generally, you should look at the BYU website explaining AP credit, or if you have not yet started BYU you can talk to the academic adviser in the the Chemical Engineering.
 Having AP credit in required classes allows students to take other classes normally not taken until later, thereby reducing the otherwise-heavy course loads in later semesters.
 Your advisor can help you decide which classes to take early.

 Are there any classes that double as a GE Requirement and a Major Requirement?

 The university's general education program (University Core) is designed to broaden your education and enrich your experience at the university.
 However, because of the large number of courses required for graduation in chemical engineering, it is desirable to be as efficient as possible in fulfilling course requirements.
-A full description of the current GE program can be found under the link "University Core" in the Class Schedule and should be studied carefully.
+A full description of the current GE program can be found here and should be studied carefully.
 However, the following guidelines show the most efficient plan for satisfying the GE core:

 GE Requirements Satisfied by Major Requirements